 3D Motion Design

-In this style we use moving graphics rather than animated characters.
-It’s great for if you want a professional look that’s not too cartoony.
+In this style, we use moving graphics rather than animated characters.
+It’s great if you want a professional look that’s not too cartoony.
 It can also be easier to execute than a video with complex 3D characters.

 3D Motion Design – Techy